JohnCoates/flexdecrypt/Readme.md

 2. Transfer it to your device.
 3. Use Filza to install it via UI, or use the command line: `dpkg -i flexdecrypt.deb`

+If you're on iOS 12.1 or lower, use dpkg directly, and receive an error, you may need to resolve dependencies with: `apt-get -f -y --allow-unauthenticated install`

 Latest release also includes the flexdecrypt binary in case you want to install it yourself.

 ### Build from source